ponceta/oqtopus/docs/docs/getting_started.md

 #### 🔧 Prerequisites (Mainly python packages)

-> [!WARNING]
+!!! warning
-> On Windows, QGIS installation doesn't provide the necessary Python libraries yet.
+    On Windows, QGIS installation doesn't provide the necessary Python libraries yet.
-> You need to install psycopg and pydantic using pip.
+    You need to install psycopg and pydantic using pip.

 Before anything, you should check for these python packages to be available in your QGIS environment :